Please click on the relevant section below to expand the guidance.

 In all cases, you are expected to receive your new BRP card within 7 working days after the date of decision (the UKVI will email the decision to you).
-Once you made your visa application online, you should not travel outside of the UK until you receive your new BRP card as doing so will invalidate your visa application, and you may not be able to return to the UK with your current visa.
+Once you have made your visa application online, you should not travel outside of the UK until you receive your new BRP card as doing so will invalidate your visa application, and you may not be able to return to the UK with your current visa.

 If you are an unconditional offer-holder and have received your CAS, or, if you are a continuing student who is eligible to make a Tier 4 application in the UK, it is possible to obtain assistance from the Immigration Service.
-We offer a face-to-face service for immigration advice, document check and/or submission via the 'Application Checking Service' (with limited service in the months of August and September), where you can make an appointment to meet a trained immigration adviser in the International Student Office who will check and/or help you submit your Tier 4 applications to the UKVI (Home Office UK Visas & Immigration).
+We offer a face-to-face service for immigration advice, document checking and/or submission via the 'Application Checking Service' (with limited service in the months of August and September), where you can make an appointment to meet a trained immigration adviser in the International Student Office who will check and/or help you submit your Tier 4 applications to the UKVI (Home Office UK Visas & Immigration).

-To make use of this service we advise you to complete a 'document checklist', as well as majority of the Tier 4 online application form (without submitting), and bring your passport, visa and other supporting documents before making an appointment to see an Adviser.
-Please also note that for eligible low risk nationals, or, if you are eligible under the Tier 4 Pilot Scheme, you will be required to bring financial evidence and academic qualification (if stated on your CAS) to your appointment as well to avoid the risk of a visa refusal in case you are asked to provide these documents at a later date.
+To make use of this service we advise you to complete a 'document checklist', as well as the majority of the Tier 4 online application form (without submitting), and bring your passport, visa and other supporting documents before making an appointment to see an Adviser.
+Please also note that for eligible low risk nationals, or, if you are eligible under the Tier 4 Pilot Scheme, you will be required to bring financial evidence and academic qualifications (if stated on your CAS) to your appointment as well to avoid the risk of a visa refusal in case you are asked to provide these documents at a later date.

 If you are registered on the 10-week or 6-week Pre-sessional English language course and require a visa extension in the UK, you will receive bespoke information from the Immigration Service team before the start of the Pre-sessional course, and you will be allocated a 'visa tutor' when you arrive in the UK to help you manage the process.

 If you do not live locally or if we are unable to offer assistance under this scheme during the period of limited service, you will need to make your Tier 4 visa application independently.
 Make sure that you read the guidance on this website carefully before making your application.
-If you encounter genuine difficulties, do contact the Immigration Service and an adviser will try to help you over email.
+If you encounter genuine difficulties, do contact the Immigration Service and an adviser will try to help you by email.

-If you submitted your Tier 4 visa application independently but used our correspondence address as detailed on the 'Application Guide' (perhaps because you are moving house over the summer), please complete our 'Independant Application Notification Form' so that we can contact you when we receive correspondence or your new visa from the UKVI.
+If you submitted your Tier 4 visa application independently but used our correspondence address as detailed on the 'Application Guide' (perhaps because you are moving house over the summer), please complete our 'Independent Application Notification Form' so that we can contact you when we receive any correspondence or your new visa from the UKVI.

-Your offer email will state how much are the course fees (for continuing students, refer to Student Finance Tuition Fee Table - you will need to evidence the outstanding course fees for the current academic year, or, the full course fees for the next academic year if you requested your CAS after the end of Term 1 and you will continue studying in the next academic year).
+Your offer email will state how much are the course fees (for continuing students, refer to Student Finance Tuition Fee Table - you will need to evidence the outstanding course fees for the current academic year or the full course fees for the next academic year if you requested your CAS after the end of Term 1 and you will continue studying in the next academic year).

 The same information will be in your CAS when you receive it.
-Please note that the UKVI calculates maintenance requirement based on the course duration (or the remaining course duration if you are continuing on a course), rounding up for part month.
+Please note that the UKVI calculates the maintenance requirement based on the course duration (or the remaining course duration if you are continuing on a course), rounding up for part month.
 For example, if your CAS states that your course starts on 30 May and ends on 1 October, you should prepare 5 months of maintenance because the course duration is 4 months and 2 days.

-If your course duration is 9 months or more (continuing students should refer to the remaining course duration), you will need to evidence £1,015x9 months = £9,135 of living costs in addition to course fees due (as specified on your CAS).
+If your course duration is 9 months or more (continuing students should refer to the remaining course duration), you will need to evidence £1,015 x 9 months = £9,135 of living costs in addition to course fees due (as specified on your CAS).